Sun powered, EEA supported.

 The loan products provide for terms up to 15 years with a minimal application fee and competitive interest rates.
 This provides a flexible option for members to spread costs over multiple years instead of having to make a large, up-front cash payment.
 A minimum loan amount of $10,000 and other restrictions will apply.
-To learn more, visit National Cooperative Bank or call NCB’s Brittney Baldwin at (866)-499-3517.
+To learn more call NCB’s Brittney Baldwin at (866)-499-3517.

 Distributed energy resources (DER) systems are small-scale power generation or storage technologies used to provide an alternative to or an enhancement of the traditional electric power system.
 DER systems also serve as storage devices and are often called distributed energy storage systems (DESS).
 DER systems may include the following devices/technologies:

 Combined heat power (CHP), also known as cogeneration or trigeneration

 Hybrid power systems (solar hybrid and wind hybrid systems)